Skip to content

 Task Kind Why now Notes

-Stand up the monorepo (uv workspaces) setup (kept) The dev environment for everything; fixes the venv-confusion immediately (§16) Root virtual workspace + packages/rehuco-core, apps/rehuco-agent; add rehuco-node later when Milestone B starts
+Stand up the monorepo (uv workspaces) setup (kept) The dev environment for everything; fixes the venv-confusion immediately ([[packaging-deployment#overview]]) Root virtual workspace + packages/rehuco-core, packages/rehuco-agent; add rehuco-node later when the WatchTutorial milestone starts

-Decide access-rule grammar decision Not needed for Milestones A/B (single user, local) Can defer to Milestone C-ish; noted so it's not forgotten
+Decide access-rule grammar decision Not needed for LocalEdit–WatchTutorial (single user, local or trusted-LAN) Can defer to the Borrowing milestone or past it; noted so it's not forgotten

 pyqtads + QML integration (regression check) spike Confirms the "both QML and QtWidgets" approach still holds on current Qt/PySide6/pyqtads versions QML-in-pyqtads already worked previously; this re-verifies it on current versions, focused on the parts the app will depend on: a QQuickWidget dock that detaches to a floating window and re-docks without glitches (the classic QML cross-window trouble spot), a QWidgets dock and QML dock coexisting in one layout, and layout save/restore with a QML dock present — including whether closed/hidden docks restore their size (a known soft spot across all Qt docking; likely needs stashing dock size on close keyed by object name and restoring on show, rather than relying solely on the layout blob).
 Keep a tiny reference snippet of the working wiring; discard the rest.
-If a QML dock's detach glitches, the response is to keep QML surfaces in non-detachable docks or reduce the QML footprintnot switch to KDDockWidgets, which is foreclosed by its GPL license (architecture §16.7). pyqtads stays (LGPL, prebuilt PySide6 bindings).
-Result: approach holds on PySide6 6.11.1 + pyside6-qtads 5.0.0; one caveat — a closed dock's size needs a splitterSizes stash/reapply workaround — carried into A1.
-Recorded in §16.7.1
+If a QML dock's detach glitches, the response is to keep QML surfaces in non-detachable docks or reduce the QML footprintnot switch to KDDockWidgets, which is foreclosed by its GPL license (architecture [[packaging-deployment#licensing-policy]]). pyqtads stays (LGPL, prebuilt PySide6 bindings).
+Result: approach holds on PySide6 6.11.1 + pyside6-qtads 5.0.0; one caveat — a closed dock's size needs a splitterSizes stash/reapply workaround — carried forward — it landed with the LocalEdit2.0 document-dock shell (#20).
+Recorded in [[packaging-deployment#qml-regression]]

-QNAP/glibc dependency canary spike De-risks Milestone B's node deps early Build a glibc-2.23 container; confirm FastAPI/uvicorn/zeroconf/pydantic-core/cryptography wheels load.
+QNAP/glibc dependency canary spike De-risks WatchTutorial's node deps early Build a glibc-2.23 container; confirm FastAPI/uvicorn/zeroconf/pydantic-core/cryptography wheels load.
 Keep the lesson (a pinned compatible-versions list); the container/script is throwaway

-File association + app identity spike De-risks A1's "double-click → opens" before A1 depends on it (§16.8) macOS: a minimal .app (built via Briefcase) that's the default opener for .rehu and delivers the path as a QFileOpenEvent into a single running PySide6 instance (§5.4) — macOS does not pass it as argv.
+File association + app identity spike De-risks LocalEdit1's "double-click → opens" before LocalEdit1 depends on it ([[packaging-deployment#app-identity]]) macOS: a minimal .app (built via Briefcase) that's the default opener for .rehu and delivers the path as a QFileOpenEvent into a single running PySide6 instance ([[nodes#single-instance]]) — macOS does not pass it as argv.
 Windows: an HKCU ProgID for default double-click + an explicit AUMID (SetCurrentProcessExplicitAppUserModelID) so a pinned taskbar button shows the app's icon and lights up as running (the gap resource-hub only papered over with a PyInstaller exe), with DefaultIcon from a shipped .ico.
 Second double-click routes to the existing instance, not a new process.
 Keep the bundle/ProgID recipe + AUMID line; discard the toy GUI.
 Confirms Briefcase as the end-user packager as a side effect

 Milestone shape at a glance

-Use-case View/edit a local .rehu Watch a tutorial from a browser Borrow a copy, watch offline
+Use-case View/edit a local .rehu Scan, cache, and search the catalog Watch a tutorial from a browser Borrow a copy, watch offline

-Topology 1 machine, no network 1 node + thin browser clients (LAN) 2 parties (home node ↔ laptop)
+Topology 1 machine, no network 1 machine, no network 1 node + thin browser clients (LAN) 2 parties (home node ↔ laptop)

-Deliberately absent No node, swarm, or login No swarm, pairing, multi-node sync, or auth-propagation No general swarm — just two-party reconcile
+Deliberately absent No node, swarm, or login No node, network, or login No swarm, pairing, multi-node sync, or auth-propagation No general swarm — just two-party reconcile

-New skill / risk Rendering the data model end-to-end Web stack (FastAPI/HTMX/Pico), SQLite cache, video serving Conflict/merge machinery
+New skill / risk Rendering the data model end-to-end Scan/cache correctness + table/search UI Web stack (FastAPI/HTMX/Pico), video serving Conflict/merge machinery

 Three principles hold across the split:

 • Monotonically increasing distribution complexity.
-A is standalone (no network); B adds a single node serving thin clients; C adds two-party sync — the first real reconcile, but the minimal topology.
-The full N-node swarm (discovery, pairing, registry, safe-move — §6, §9.10–9.13) is deferred past all three.
+LocalEdit and CacheDB are standalone (no network) — CacheDB adds the cached catalog on the same single machine; WatchTutorial adds a single node serving thin clients; Borrowing adds two-party sync — the first real reconcile, but the minimal topology.
+The full N-node swarm (discovery, pairing, registry, safe-move — [[discovery-trust-access]], [[mounts-and-storage#fingerprint-map]][[mounts-and-storage#safe-move-rename]]) is the later Swarm milestone.

 • Each is independently useful and shippable.
-A is a standalone tool even if B/C never ship; B adds tablet watching; C adds offline borrow.
+LocalEdit is a standalone editor even if the rest never ship; CacheDB makes it a real searchable catalog; WatchTutorial adds tablet watching; Borrowing adds offline borrow.
 Value lands at every milestone boundary.

 Goal: a standalone, usable tool that opens, displays, and edits a local .rehu for tutorials and reference images.
-This is the agent's local-file mode (§5.3), and a genuinely useful product on its own.
+This is the agent's local-file mode ([[nodes#local-vs-swarm]]), and a genuinely useful product on its own.

 Double-click a .rehu in File Explorer → single-instance agent opens → reads the file off disk → renders common fields + Markdown + a basic image strip → edit one field → atomic-save back.